Tree crushes SUV in Miami; 3 family members inside vehicle OK

 “They got them out of the side window over here.
 They got the little kid out,” said Barrera.

-“Once I saw he was OK, I just thanked God, because we were born again,” said the woman inside the SUV.
+“Once I saw he was OK, I just thanked God because we were born again,” said the woman inside the SUV.

+The man who was inside the car suffered a laceration to his hand, but there were no other injuries

 Just after 6:30 p.m., 7News cameras captured crews from Miami’s Department of Public Works hard at work sawing off tree branches in an attempt to remove the tree from the SUV, which sustained significant damage.